Visit www.gvsu.edu/lakerstogether for more.

-Additional space in Grand Rapids is leased at 515 Michigan to house some of the College of Health Professions faculty members and the Grand Rapids African American Health Institute.
-Leased space in the Bicycle Factory building houses the Dorothy A. Johnson Center for Philanthropy, the Charter Schools Office, and Pew Campus Operations.
-The GVSU leased space in the Bicycle Factory is LEED Gold certified.
+Additional space in Grand Rapids is leased at 515 Michigan St. NE to house some of the College of Health Professions faculty members and the Grand Rapids African American Health Institute.
+Leased space in the LEED-certified Bicycle Factory building houses the Dorothy A. Johnson Center for Philanthropy, the Charter Schools Office, and Pew Campus Operations.

 Meijer Campus in Holland, located at 515 Waverly Road, has 16 classrooms and labs, including a science lab, two computer labs, and an interactive television room.
 The facility offers full services, including registration, advising, and library access, and is completely integrated into the university's computer network.
-In 2008, Grand Valley partnered with Grand Rapids Community College to expand program offerings in Holland.
+Since 2008, Grand Valley has partnered with Grand Rapids Community College and Muskegon Community College to expand program offerings in Holland.
 Classes offered in Holland include those necessary to fulfill the general education requirements, courses in business administration, education, and public administration.
 The Holland Campus now offers an innovative, flexible degree completion program through the department of Liberal Studies.
 The flexible degree program lets students build on what they already have completed, whether at Grand Valley or another accredited college or university.
-Interested persons may obtain more information by calling (616) 394-4848 or by emailing [email protected]/.
+Those interested may obtain more information by calling (616) 394-4848 or by emailing firstname.lastname@example.org.

 Lake Michigan Center in Muskegon is located at 740 West Shoreline Drive, on the south shore of Muskegon Lake.
 This site consists of three buildings and boat piers and is the home for the Robert B. Annis Water Resources Institute (AWRI).
 The Annis Water Resources Institute is a leading Great Lakes water research organization.
 This facility provides faculty and staff members' offices, research labs, and berthing space for the W.G.
 Jackson research vessel.